Intervals

 Temporal Constraints

-Temporal Constraints enable you to impose time-based constraints on an object.
+Temporal constraints enable you to impose time-based constraints on an object.

 When an access involves a child object (i.e., sensor, transmitter, receiver, antenna, or radar), use the child object's parent or grandparent in the table below to determine whether the constraint can be used for access to that child object.
 For example, if a constraint can be used for accesses to all vehicles, then that constraint can also be used for any child object of a vehicle.